maxstrauch/lisense/README.md

                                     can be provided using stdin (default: "/Users/maximilianstrauch/Documents/Projekte/lisense")
-    -p, --prod                     Only inspect packages used for prod deployment (no devDependencies) (default: false) -v, --verbose                  Enable verbose program output (default: false) -c, --csv <file>               CSV output of results (default: false) -j, --json <file>              JSON output of results (default: false) -f, --fail <license-regex>     Fail with exit code 2 if at least one of the license names matches the given regex (default: null)
+    -p, --prod                     Only inspect packages used for prod deployment (no devDependencies) (default: false) -v, --verbose                  Enable verbose program output (default: false) -q, --quiet                    Force quiet mode on stdout (if errors are thrown they are still outputted but they are printed to stderr) (default: false)
+    -c, --csv <file>               CSV output of results (default: false) -j, --json <file>              JSON output of results (default: false) -f, --fail <license-regex>     Fail with exit code 2 if at least one of the license names matches the given regex (default: null)